act65/generalisation/glossary.md

 - they are talking about different things and have different implications.

 - What about the ratio/distribution of sharpness in different dimensions?

+What about other types of minima?
+- strongly convex??
+- ??
 -->

 ## Generalisation

 > is the performance of our trained model on/doing some thing other than what it was trained for.